aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/UnrealSample/README.md

 void LoginWithRefreshToken(const FString& refreshToken, FLoginComplete callback);
 void RefreshAccessToken(FLoginComplete callback);
 ```

+In addition, there is a `WebSocketClient.cpp` class that supports setting up authenticated two-way WebSocket connections between your game client and backend.
+See the [Simple WebSocket Chat](../BackendFeatures/SimpleWebsocketChat/Readme.md) for an example of utilizing WebSocket connections.

 ## Adding the SDK to an existing project

 To add the SDK to an existing project: